 From the violin solos, synth riffing, and glitchy production of “Brave” to the soothing vocal chants in “Falling in Love,” the EP closes like it began: powerful, cinematic, vulnerable.
 For all it’s supposed roadblocks, Nouvelle Era feels effortless and absolutely authentic in the end.
 If this album is CloZee having a hard time with “writer’s block,” then the world may just need more “difficult times” ahead.

-In all seriousness, the world has been through enough.
-Yet, as everyone begins to emerge from the ashes and embraces for the “new normal,” CloZee so too emerges from her creative chrysalis into a beautiful butterfly, a better songwriter, a more colorful composer, and a stronger all-around human.
+As CloZee does well to remind us, the world has been through enough.
+Yet, as everyone begins to emerge from the ashes and embraces the “new normal,” CloZee so too emerges from her creative chrysalis into a beautiful butterfly, a better songwriter, a more colorful composer, and a stronger all-around human.

 CloZee – Nouvelle Era EP